Meryl Streep's Latest Project Is Just As Inspiring As You'd Expect

 Meryl Streep, where have you been?
 Our lady of all things dramatic and regal has yet to appear in a film in 2017.
 Her last was Florence Foster Jenkins in 2016.
 However, beginning November 3, the New York Historical Society will play a short documentary narrated by the Oscar winner called We Rise.
-The film occurs in conjunction with a NYHS exhibition called Hotbed, which focusses on the women's suffrage movement in New York.
+The film is a part of a NYHS exhibition called Hot Bed, which focusses on the women's suffrage movement in New York.

 According to a press release, the 17-minute film "explores a riveting chapter in New York and American history during the early 20th century as the city was emerging on the world stage."
 Specifically, the documentary trains its lens on Greenwich Village as a hotbed of feminist thought in the 1910s.
 The film will also include the song "We Are Here" by Alicia Keys.